LLVM Developer Policy

 Obtaining Commit Access

-We grant commit access to contributors with a track record of submitting high quality patches.
+We grant commit access to contributors that can provide a valid justification.
 If you would like commit access, please send an email to Chris with your GitHub username.
 This is true for former contributors with SVN access as well as new contributors.
 If approved, a GitHub invitation will be sent to your GitHub account.
 In case you don’t get notification from GitHub, go to Invitation Link directly.
 Once accept the invitation, you’ll get commit access.

 Prior to obtaining commit access, it is common practice to request that someone with commit access commits on your behalf.
 When doing so, please provide the name and email address you would like to use in the Author property of the commit.